google/generative-ai-go/CONTRIBUTING.md

 This repo consists of a single Go module.
 To increase the minor or patch version of the module:

+1. Run `git pull --tags` to get the up-do-date upstream tags.
-1. Determine the desired tag, using `git tag -l` to see existing tags and incrementing as appropriate (you may need to run `git pull --tags` to get the up-to-date upstream tags first).
+2. Determine the desired tag, using `git tag -l` to see existing tags and incrementing as appropriate.
 We will call the result TAG in these instructions.
 It should be of the form `vX.Y.Z`.
 3. Update the version in genai/internal/version.go to match TAG.
 4. Send a PR with that change.
 The pre-push hook should complain, so